River in drought

 Although drought occurs naturally when temperatures rise and rainfall drops, climate change and population growth have placed a massive strain on freshwater resources through exacerbating water scarcity.
 Water is being abstracted from rivers and the aquifers that feed them at an unsustainable rate, whilst changing rainfall patterns mean that many of our rivers will see a marked decline in flow.
 When water levels drop, the concentration of pollutants increases, temperatures rise and the freshwater ecosystem suffers.

-How does drought and water scarcity impact rivers?
+How drought and water scarcity impacts rivers

 You might think that your personal water use is unrelated to river levels, but that isn’t the case!
 Water companies often abstract water directly from rivers.
 This water is treated, then used in our homes and businesses.
 If we use less water, we will reduce the amount withdrawn from our rivers and aquifers.

 When water is excessively abstracted from rivers, it can have dire consequences.
-Unfortunately, many rivers contain pollutants as a result of agriculture, industry and household waste.
-When water levels drop, the concentration of these pollutants increases—often to a higher level than wildlife and plants can tolerate.
+Unfortunately, many rivers contain pollutants as a result of agriculture, industry, and household waste.
+When water levels drop, the concentration of these pollutants increases – often to a higher level than wildlife and plants can tolerate.
 Water scarcity also decreases the concentration of oxygen in the water, which again spells disaster for flora and fauna, Low water levels also prevent certain species of fish from migrating, which can completely disrupt important stages of their lifecycle.

-We are lucky enough to have clean, running water in our homes—but wildlife doesn’t have this luxury!
+We are lucky enough to have clean, running water in our homes – but wildlife doesn’t have this luxury.
 Many rely on rivers for their water intake, so when rivers dry up, it can cause wildlife to suffer and threatens ecosystems.

 You’ve probably heard of carbon footprints, but water footprints are also very important.